Surreal ordered exponential fields: Exponential fields which define convergent Weierstrass systems

 \begin{proposition} $\R\uf$ admits quantifier elimination in the language $\cL_{\cF\df} \cup\{(-)\inv\}$, where $(-)\inv$ is interpreted as multiplicative inversion away from zero. \end{proposition}

-\begin{corollary} Suppose that $T\uf$ defines a convergent Weierstrass system, let $K\models T\uf$, and suppose that $A$ is an $\cF$-closed subset of $K$.
-Then $A$ is an $\cL\uf$-elementary substructure of $K$.
-Moreover, for any $y \in K\setminus A$, the complete $\cL\uf$-type of $y$ over $A$ is determined by the cut of $y$ in $A$. \end{corollary} \begin{proof} By the same argument as in~\cite{DMM}, we have that a subset $A\subseteq K$ is an elementary substructure of $K$ if and only if $A$ is $\cF$-closed, so the $\cF$-closure of $A$ is the same as the $\cL\uf$-definable closure of $A$.
+\begin{corollary} Let $A$ be an $\cF$-closed subclass of $K$ and let $y \in K\setminus A$.
+Then $A$ is an $\cL\uf$-elementary substructure of $K$ and the complete $\cL\uf$-type of $y$ over $A$ is determined by the cut of $y$ in $A$. \end{corollary} \begin{proof} By the same argument as in~\cite{DMM}, a subclass $A\subseteq K$ is an elementary substructure of $K$ if and only if $A$ is $\cF$-closed, so the $\cF$-closure of $A$ is the same as the $\cL\uf$-definable closure of $A$.
 Since $T\uf$ is o-minimal, the complete $\cL\uf$-type of $y$ over $A$ is determined by the cut of $y$ in $A$. \end{proof}